Vyral/nate-martinez-recruiting/_posts/2020-01-30-what-it-takes-to-be-a-successful-realtor.md

 We’re in a service industry, so **remember to go the extra mile to make sure your clients are happy.&nbsp;**

-If you’d like to talk more about what it takes to be a successful Realtor or have any other questions, don’t hesitate to reach out to me.
+If you’d like to talk more about what it takes to be a successful REALTOR&reg; or have any other questions, don’t hesitate to reach out to me.
 I’d love to help you.